Our News

 Going Concern

-Additional guidance regarding common scenarios where a scheme is still considered to be a going concern, but where a material uncertainty exists have been included.
-For example, recognising that there is a difference between a formal decision to wind up a scheme and making a strategic decision to discharge member obligations (e.g. buy-out of member liabilities).
-While the draft SORP does stress the unique scenarios schemes making these decisions could encounter, this will be welcome news to those involved in pension scheme accounting with the uncertainty around going concern recently becoming a more common problem.
+Additional guidance regarding common scenarios where a scheme is still considered to be a going concern, but where a material uncertainty exists has been included.
+For example, the draft SORP recognises that there is a difference between a formal decision being made to wind up a scheme and a strategic decision being made to discharge member obligations (e.g. through buy-out of member liabilities).
+While the draft SORP does stress that each Scheme will encounter unique scenarios when faced with going concern considerations, this will be welcome news to those involved in pension scheme accounting with the uncertainty around going concern recently becoming a more common problem.

 Illustrative Financial Statements

-The illustrative financial statements have been updated since the 2018 SORP to expand the illustrative disclosures and to include cross references to source material (such as FRS 102).
+The illustrative financial statements have been updated from the 2018 SORP to expand the illustrative disclosures and to include cross references to source material (such as FRS 102).

 Illustrative Annual Report